Introduction

 Type-Safe

-Full TypeScript support with automatic type inference
+Full TypeScript support with automatic type inference and code generation

 // Types flow automatically